 11. Relationship skills

-12. Determine and live by your own standards.
+12. Live by your own standards

 This active writing is growing up, but perhaps our idea is getting bigger.
 How do we want to be in our perspective – not large, in terms of concrete goals such as jobs and relationships, but what are we value in terms of life?
 It is about growing up because it enables us to move away from the “shoulders” we receive from our parents.
 It helps us move away from the long shadow of the past and its transgression, enabling us to convince others of the present.